snowflaxGitRepo/Image-recommender-system/README.md

-# FAQ Bot PDF Langchain,FAISS index and GPT -
+# Fashin Image Recommender Bot.
 Deep Learning Image Recommender System with ResNet50

+The goal of this project is to create a sophisticated image recommender system that leverages the power of deep learning.
+The system utilizes the ResNet50 architecture, a deep convolutional neural network, to extract meaningful features from images and provide accurate recommendations.

 [Open Notebook](https://github.com/snowflaxGitRepo/chatgpt-pdf/blob/main/README.ipynb)